piepdx/pie-cookbook/drafts/working-draft-tactical.md

 As the rounds progress, there are more and more investors involved, either early stage investors providing "follow-on capital" to retain their positions or new investors seeking an equity stake in promising startups.

-As an Accelerator taking equity, Lettered rounds are where you will experience the most dilution of your ownership position, unless you have significant capital at your disposal for follow-on.
+As an Accelerator taking equity, Lettered rounds are where you will experience the most dilution of your ownership position, unless you have significant follow-on capital at your disposal for defending your position in the company.

 ### Startup